Applications for the 2019-2020 Capital Peers program are now open through November 11th!

 Who are the Capital Peers?

 Capital Peers are a group of peer health educators who work directly with the Colonial Health Center (CHC) to provide health promotion and education to the GW student body.
 Through events, workshops, marketing campaigns, and more, Capital Peers serve as educators and role models for GW students related to all things health and wellness.
-Capital Peers address topics such as emotional wellness, physical wellness, sexual health, nutrition and body image, and substance use.
+Students who participate in the Capital Peers program are nationally certified peer educators through the National Association of Student Personnel Administrators (NASPA) affiliate, BACCHUS Network.

-Capital Peers assist the CHC with a variety of projects:
+Capital Peers assist the CHC with a variety of ways:

 - Educate students on health and wellness topics by facilitating events, workshops, and presentations.

-- Plan, organize, and facilitate custom outreach events based on student interests and requests.
+- Plan, organize, and facilitate health and wellness events based on student interests, campus need, and/or campus requests.

 - Collaborate with other student organizations and departments to promote wellness and educate students on relevant health topics.